 - 1. Genetics

 - 2. Incidence

 - 3. Prevalence

 - 4. Phenotypes

 - 5. Screening

 - 6. Associated diseases (liver)

-- 7. Treatment options
+- 7. Treatment options (including transplantation and when to initiate an investigation)

 Module 55.
 Acute inhalation injuries and their possible sequelae

 - 1. Inhalation of smoke and chemicals (e.g. chlorine gas and mustard gas) and burns as causes of respiratory failure - 2.
 Assessment of the degree of severity of pulmonary involvement - 3.
 Optimal treatment of inhalation injury, including systemic effects